philshem/open-mastermind/README.md

     cd open-mastermind
     pip install -r requirements.txt

-Written in Python3.7, it's also working for Python2.7 as well.
+Written in Python3.7, it should be compatible back to Python2.7.

 ## to play